 Gardening Tool Hack

 Make sandpaper nearly new again with a lowly old sneaker.
-Start up your power sander and dust collection system (remember to wear hearing and eye protection).
+Power up your power sander and dust collection system (and remember to put on your hearing and eye protection).
 Then slowly press the rubber sole of an old sneaker along the sandpaper — you’ll see a difference instantly!

 Create a quick disposable dustpan out of an aluminum pie plate.
 Use tin snips or heavy-duty scissors to cut the pie plate in half.
 Sweep up the mess and toss it in the trash!